 Scar tissue doesn’t function as well as skin.
 For this and aesthetic reasons, your facial cosmetic surgeon will aim to reduce the area between skin edges as much as possible, leaving minimal available space for a very thin and discreet scar.

 What can go wrong, resulting in less ideal scars?

 Deep scars can disrupt normal muscle movement as they create tight, restrictive bonds adhering deep tissues together.
-Thankfully, this phenomenon would be an extremely rare occurrence in a professional facelift procedure and is more common due to injury or burns.
+Thankfully, this phenomenon would be an extremely rare occurrence in a professional facelift procedure and commonly results from injury or burns.

 Darkened/hyperpigmentation of scars can occur apart from any textural changes.
-A flat, otherwise well-healed scar may develop dark pigment if exposed to UV rays while healing.
-Throughout the first year, your healing skin in the incision area is prone to damage if not protected.
-A tan over fresh incisions can lead to long-term darkening of that tissue.
+A flat, otherwise well-healed scar may develop dark pigment if it is exposed to UV rays while healing.
+Throughout the first year, your healing skin in the incision area is prone to damage if it is not protected.
+A tan over fresh incisions can lead to the long-term darkening of that tissue.
 Some laser treatments are helpful to reverse that damage, and that will be outlined ahead.

 Infection or delayed healing can lead to a bigger, darker scar and the proliferation of scar tissue.
 People with poor circulation or who smoke before and after a facelift can find that their incisions close very slowly.
 The longer it takes to heal, the greater your chance of infection.
 Irritation of the wound edges leads to tougher, more visible scars.